 Difficulties regulating emotions and mood disturbances like depression and anxiety can be defining characteristics of PMDD.
 And researchers have found connections between serotonin levels and women with PMDD.
 PMDD is also commonly found along with other mental illnesses like bipolar disorder.

 For these reasons, in 2013, PMDD was added to the Diagnostic and Statistical Manual of Mental Disorders (known as the DSM-5).
-The DSM-5 is the comprehensive list used by physicians to diagnose mental health conditions.
+The DSM-5 is the comprehensive list used by licensed mental health practitioners and physicians to diagnose mental health conditions.

 Adding this disorder to the DSM-5 legitimized what many of us already acknowledged as true — that PMDD is a diagnosis that can’t be dismissed.